mauroagr/ecommerce-php/GIT.md

 git push --set-upstream origin nomedobranch_local git reset --hard (this discard all modification in the branch) git rev-list HEAD --count (show the number of commit from the branch.
-Can be used to versioning)
+Can be used to versioning) git stash (if you are working in branch and need go out from there to make fix in other branch, you can put the edited files without add/commit in space to storage and get the files after) git stash apply (get the last files from stash operation and NOT remove the 'stashed' files) git stash pop (get the last files from stash operation and REMOVE it from stash space) git stash drop stash@{0} (REMOVE the stashed files from stash space)

 ```

 - ZIP all files added and updated between commits.
 Use when not have automatized deploy.
 Remember that this operation not remove the deleted files, only the added and updated.